AxionCompany/oxian-js/docs/handlers.md

     title: Array.isArray(title) ? title[0] : title,
     filename: f?.filename,
     bytes: f?.size,
-    contentType: f?.contentType
+    contentType: f?.contentType,
   };
 }
 ```

-You can also access the original raw request body bytes via `context.request.rawBody` (a `Uint8Array`).
-This is useful for signature verification or custom parsing.
+You can also access the original raw request body bytes via
+`context.request.rawBody` (a `Uint8Array`).
+This is useful for signature
+verification or custom parsing.

 ### Parameter Precedence Example